Skip to main content

 3. Sullivan EA, Jordanova K, Curtin AD, Frame KA, Hall S, Kiraly B, Taylor E, Stoesser K (2024).
 Expanding Access to Contraceptive Services in a Family Medicine Residency Clinic: The Rapid Access to Contraception Clinic Model.
 Fam Med, 56(7), 442-446.

 4. Ho TF, Zenger B, Mark B, Hiatt L, Sullivan E, Steinberg BA, Lyons A, Spivak AM, Agarwal C, Adelman M, Hotaling J, Kiraly B, Talboys S (2024).
 Characteristics of a transgender and gender-diverse patient population in Utah: Use of electronic health records to advance clinical and health equity research.
 PLoS One, 19(5), e0302895.
-(Read full article)
+(Read full publication)

 5. Sullivan, EA, Stryker, SD, Blaszczak, J, Spielvogel, R, Ho, T, Kiraly, B, MacVane, L, Nixon, R, Sabb, D, Venkatesan, A, Rodriguez, J (2024).
 Transgender Care Is Family Medicine: A Call to Action.
 Fam Med, 56(4), 229-233.